Trinidad and Tobago Carnival

 On Ash Wednesday they host the famous La Fête des Diablesses or in English the day of the She-Devils.
 To close carnival they burn the carnival king, who takes all the blame for any wrong doing that occurred during carnival.

 Find out more: Read our Essential Guide to Martinique Carnival

 What is carnival in Grenada?

-Spicemas has everything you would expect from a Caribbean island, colourful costumes, soca music, rum and a lot of hip-gyrating.
+Spicemas has everything you would expect from a Caribbean island, colorful costumes, soca music, rum and a lot of hip-gyrating.
 A unique event of Spicemas is Shortknee which is a mask-wearing fear that is a combination of traditions from Africa and Europe.
-You also have go to experience Jab Jab a form of Carnival bacchanalia.
+You also have to go too experience Jab Jab, a form of Carnival bacchanalia.

 What is carnival in Haiti?